alexschmidt76/tetris/README.md

-use w and a to move right and left use q and e to rotate the piece use f to hold a piece
+use d and a to move right and left use w to 'hard drop' the piece use q and e to rotate the piece use f to hold a piece